-From 17th May in England there will be no limitations placed on sites with shared facilities as long as they are kept 'Covid-secure'. ~This can be interpreted in several ways, and clarity hasn't been great on this issue, but some general common sense suggestions come to mind.
-We are still waiting for guidance from Wales, Scotland and N.Ireland
+From 17th May in England Wales and Scotland there will be no limitations placed on sites with shared facilities as long as they are kept 'Covid-secure'. ~This can be interpreted in several ways, and clarity hasn't been great on this issue, but some general common sense suggestions come to mind.
+Similar restrictions will be lifted in N.Ireland by 24th May

 Toilet and shower blocks may require a distanced queueing system and more frequent cleaning may be put in place.
 Some campsites could be forced to close their facilities for sections of the day, to allow deep cleaning.

 Similarly, onsite shops and caterers may make similar changes to how they serve customers, with a quota on how many people are permitted access at any one time.

 - Cleaning products and hand sanitiser being made available

 - Increased minimum spacing between pitches